chrismrabe/AnimalFriendsTest/README.md

 2) Record as DTO for API to use, mapped to user model using AutoMapper
 3) Early validation against the Record
 4) Add a policy reference lookup to make sure no user was registered using that policy previously
+5) Would like to make the service calls async

+#Fail
+1) I should have named items for "Customer", rather than "User".